wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## What if my spouse/children are going over with me to Malaysia? {#enter-my-family-non-citizen}

-If you are entering Malaysia with non-citizen(s) including those holding Malaysia PR, then you will need to apply for [MyTravelPass] for them to enter the country at least 5 working days* before your journey.
+If you are entering Malaysia with non-citizen(s) including those holding Malaysia PR, then you will need to apply for [MyTravelPass] for them to enter the country at least 14 days before your journey.
 Please submit your application only once and wait for a response on your application.

 If the non-citizen traveller(s) do not have a [LTSVP][Acronyms] yet, also apply for an appointment slot at [STO][Sistem Temujanji Online] to apply for the LTSVP within 30 days of their arrival date.
 Proof of appointment slot is required on arrival; they risk being denied entry if it is not done.